JicoDotNet/Expense-Management-Bucket/README.md

 1. Get the project
     - Clone the repository using `git clone https://github.com/JicoDotNet/Expense-Management-Bucket.git`.
-    - Or download the project from Github `https://github.com/JicoDotNet/Expense-Management-Bucket`
+    - Or download the project from GitHub `https://github.com/JicoDotNet/Expense-Management-Bucket`
 2. Open the solution in Visual Studio.
 3. Restore the NuGet packages.
 4. Update the connection string in `web.config`
-5. (Optional) If required, update muster data in `JsonMetaData.json`
+5. (Optional) If required, update master data in `JsonMetaData.json`
 6. Run the application.

 ### Deployment
-You can deploy this project any windows based server.
+You can deploy this project on any Windows based server.

 **Deployment requirements**
 ``` text